rud-ninja/power_consumption/README.md

 # Title: Forecasting total power consumption of a city based on historical data and environmental factors (Multivariate time series forecasting).

 ### Objectives:
-1. Perform Exploratory data analysis to derive insight about the place and power usage tendencies.
+1. Performed Exploratory data analysis to derive insight about the place and power usage tendencies.
-2. Forecast power consumption
+2. Forecasted power consumption using extreme gradient boosting

 #### Language used:
 Python